hanieh-hassanzadeh/Vehicle-detection-and-tracking/README.md

 To remove the false positive windows, I performed several steps.

-First, I did hard negative mining; meaning that I added some of false positive windows of the video frames to the non-car dataset.
+First, I did hard negative mining; meaning that I added some of false positive windows of the video frames to the non-vehicles dataset.

 `hardAugNonCar   = glob.glob('../data/nonV_from_video/*')`